 Forty percent of the children were exposed to acetaminophen in utero.
 Exposure to acetaminophen was associated with lower attention function and a greater risk for ADHD-like hyperactivity and impulsivity symptoms.
 In boys, acetaminophen exposure was also related to a greater number of autism spectrum symptoms, and mothers who used acetaminophen more frequently had an even greater chance of having children with autistic-like behavior.
 The authors even ran the data again, excluding mothers that had chronic illness, urinary tract infections, or fevers during pregnancy, and found the same results, suggesting that it was not illness itself that contributed to the association.

-Some researchers hypothesize that activation of the cannabinoid system by acetaminophen may be affecting neural development (19).
 A study in rats found that acetaminophen causes toxicity to neurons even at concentrations too low to cause liver failure (20).
 It caused the neurons to undergo apoptosis, or programmed cell death.

 Acetaminophen has also been linked to rare but very serious skin reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
 These reactions can be fatal.
 Between 1969 and 2012, there were 107 such cases, of which 67 required hospitalization, and 12 people died.
 In 2013, the FDA issued a warning and mandated that skin reactions be listed on acetaminophen-containing drug labels as a potential adverse effect (21).
 Exactly how acetaminophen causes these potentially fatal skin reactions is unknown, but particularly alarming is that they can occur even if you’ve taken acetaminophen in the past without any problems.